XRPLF/xrpl-dev-portal/content/references/protocol-reference/transactions/transaction-types/nftokenburn.md

 ### MintedTokens

-The `MintedTokens` field is used to form the `TokenID` of a new object, to ensure the uniqueness of `NFToken` objects.
+The `MintedTokens` field is used to form the `NFTokenID` of a new object, to ensure the uniqueness of `NFToken` objects.
 If this field is not present, the value is 0.

 ### BurnedTokens